No win no fee - employment and discrimination law advice

-From the outset we will outline the potential costs that you are likely to incur to take your claim to an Employment Tribunal.
+From the outset we will outline the potential costs that you are likely to incur to take your claim to an Employment Tribunal or County Court.
 We will fully outline any risks to you and discuss the options available to you to successfully resolve the claim.
 We believe in transparency of costs and therefore provide regular updates as to the costs you are incurring on a monthly basis.
 We believe in taking a pragmatic approach to resolving complaints before proceeding with litigation and therefore will discuss all options available to you.

 If you wish to pursue a claim and want to know more about costs of doing so, please do not hesitate to contact us on 0203 816 9302 or complete the online enquiry form and a member of the team will contact you to discuss.